 May I change political parties?

 To change your party affiliation, use Maryland's Online Voter Registration System (OLVR) or submit a new voter registration application or a written request to your local board of elections.
-If you request a change in party affiliation after April 7, 2020, your party change will not be processed until registration reopens after the primary election.

 Do I have to affiliate with a political party?